Documentation Guidelines and Procedures for Requesting SSD Authorizations for Academic Accommodation

 - Ask the professors about procedures and timelines for ensuring the implementation of your academic accommodations.
 Be polite but persistent in arriving at a clear understanding regarding your mutual responsibilities for implementation.

-- If you are unable to arrive at a satisfactory agreement regarding accommodations and implementation responsibilities, request that the professor call the SSD Director or Learning Disabilities Specialist -- and provide him or her with our phone number (x72686).
+- If you are unable to arrive at a satisfactory agreement regarding accommodations and implementation responsibilities, request that the professor call Services for Students with Disabilities and him or her with our phone number (x72686).
 Then call or come by the office to let us know you need assistance resolving the situation.

-- If you have any concerns or would like to practice your self-advocacy approach before making appointments with your professors, we encourage you to make an appointment with the SSD Director or Learning Disabilities Specialist.
+If you have any concerns or would like to practice your self-advocacy approach before making appointments with your professors, we encourage you to make an appointment with our office.
 We are happy to work with you and support you in all your academic pursuits.